muralimanas30/SQL-LEETCODE/01158 Market Analysis I/README.md

 ## 💡 **Problem Explanation**

-The "Market Analysis I" problem requires us to analyze user purchasing behavior in the year 2019.
-Given two tables, `Users` and `Orders`, our task is to determine the number of orders each user placed in 2019.
-For each user, we need to output their user ID (as `buyer_id`), their join date, and the total number of orders they made in 2019.
-If a user didn't place any orders in 2019, the corresponding order count should be 0.
+The task is to analyze user and order data to determine the number of orders placed by each user in the year 2019.
+We need to output a table containing each user's ID, their join date, and the number of orders they placed in 2019.
+If a user didn't place any orders in 2019, the number of orders should be 0.

-**Example:**
+**Sample Input:**

 **Users Table:**